 Best Practices: Monitoring Head End Routers

-While every network implementation has its own unique characteristics, there are some attributes that are common to all network topologies – particularly those built with the 128T Session Smart router.
+While every network implementation has its own unique characteristics, there are some attributes that are common to all network topologies – particularly those built with the Session Smart Router.
 This Best Practices document lists some foundational metrics and data to monitor for system performance and health, and is intended as a baseline upon which network administrators can build.

-128 Technology provides a Monitoring Agent plugin that dramtically simplifies the data collection process.
+Juniper provides a Monitoring Agent plugin that dramtically simplifies the data collection process.
 This is generally preferred to legacy data collection techniques (e.g., SNMP) as it is much more scalable and has a variety of flexible output formats.

-forwarding-core-countconfiguration option within the 128T data model.
+forwarding-core-countconfiguration option within the SSR data model.

 - System sensors.
 This includes things such as the platform temperature, fan speeds, etc. (physical machines only).
 All computers have onboard temperature sensors, report fan RPM, among other metrics.
 These should be monitored to ensure proper operating conditions per the manufacturer's guidelines.